 Below, Assistant Dean of Admission for Stanford University, Debra Von Bargen, who has firsthand experience working with many IB graduates, including her son, discusses the 21st century skills developed as result of the IB Diploma Programme.

 IB Diploma Programme students can undertake the full IB Diploma, which includes the study of six courses; one from each Subject Group listed below.
-DP students take three courses at High Level (HL) and three at Standard Level (SL) and participate in the DP Core [Theory of Knowledge (TOK); Creativity, Activity, Service (CAS); and the Extended Essay (EE)].
-The Core requirements are considered a cornerstone connecting all six subjects and thus required to earn full IB Diploma.
+DP students take three courses at High Level (HL) and three at Standard Level (SL), and participate in the DP Core [Theory of Knowledge (TOK); Creativity, Activity, Service (CAS); and the Extended Essay (EE)].
+The Core requirements are considered a cornerstone connecting all six subjects and thus are required to earn full IB Diploma.

 Students interested in taking IB courses but needing more flexibility in their schedule can participate in the IB Certificate Pathway.
 In this option, students take 1 to 3 IB courses.
-The IB issues certificates and transcripts for courses students register for and take examinations.
-Certificate Pathway students do not participate in the Core.
+The IB issues certificates and transcripts for courses students register for and take examinations in Certificate Pathway students do not participate in the Core.

-Both options have associated fees for testing and certain pre-requisites are required to enroll.
+Both options have associated fees for testing and certain prerequisites are required to enroll.

 At Canyon del Oro, we currently offer the following IB courses*:

 - Group 1: Literature HL and Literature and Performance SL

 - Group 2: French SL/HL, German SL/HL, and Spanish SL/HL

 - Group 3: History (The Americas Route) HL